Valeriano Weyler: Return to Spain

 He served as Minister of War three separate times (1901–1902, 1905, 1906–1907) and as Chief of Staff of the Army in two separate terms (1916–1922, 1923–1925).

 After his return to Spain, Weyler's reputation as a strong and ambitious soldier made him one of those who, in case of any constitutional disturbance, might be expected to play an important role, and his political position was nationally affected by this consideration; his appointment in 1900 as captain-general of Madrid resulted indeed in great success in the defense of the constitutional order.
 He was minister of war for a short time at the end of 1901, and again in 1905.
 At the end of October 1909, he was appointed captain-general at Barcelona, where the disturbances connected with the execution of Francisco Ferrer were quelled by him without bloodshed.

 Valeriano Weyler, the Marquess of Tenerife, was made Duke of Rubí and Grandee of Spain by royal decree in 1920.

 He was charged and imprisoned for opposing the military dictator Miguel Primo de Rivera in the 1920s.
 He died in Madrid on 20 October 1930.
-He was buried the next day in a simple casket without a state ceremony, as he himself requested.
+He was buried the next day in a simple casket without a state ceremony, as he requested.